Stanko/Stanko.github.io/_posts/2016-04-18-trying-atom-for-the-third-time.md

 UI is better, everything improved so much.

 Small disclaimer, I'm primary a front end developer, and Atom is awesome for it.
-People are using for everything else too, but I don't much experience with other languages.
+People are using it for everything else too, but I don't have much experience with other languages.

 Issue with large files is still here though.
 Opening 5MB+ log files is painful.
 This is something that I hope will be solved in the future, but it is not a deal breaker for me.